TeamOpenSmartGlasses/SmartGlassesManager/README.md

 1. Clone this repo
 2. Make a virtualenv
+3. `sudo apt install portaudio19-dev python3-pyaudio`
-3. Install requirements (`pip3 install -r requirements.txt`)
+4. Install requirements (`pip3 install -r requirements.txt`)
-4. Make file `./wolfram_api_key.txt` and paste your WolframOne App Id in there
+5. Make file `./wolfram_api_key.txt` and paste your WolframOne App Id in there
-5. Setup GCP to allow Speech to Text, make credentials for it, and place your JSON credentials at `./utils/creds.json`
+6. Setup GCP to allow Speech to Text, make credentials for it, and place your JSON credentials at `./utils/creds.json`
-6. Run `main.py`
+7. Run `main.py`